-The condition of post coital bladder infections (UTIs), however, can happen at any other time beyond the traditional ‘honeymoon’ from the onset of sexual activity into old age and some women suffer infections throughout their lives with intercourse and even without.
-To some extent, historically, the pattern has been in the past linked to cleanliness, socio economic analysis and pejorative judgements.
-More recent studies are clear: cleanliness matters but it really is only part of the story and a quick admonition to wipe from front to back and drink more is a rather patronising mantra that does not disseminate current knowledge or address the situation intelligently.
+The condition of post-coital bladder infections (UTIs), however, can happen at any other time beyond the traditional ‘honeymoon’ from the onset of sexual activity into old age and some women suffer infections throughout their lives with intercourse and even without.
+To some extent, historically, the pattern has been in the past linked to cleanliness, socioeconomic analysis and pejorative judgements.
+More recent studies are clear: cleanliness matters but it really is only part of the story and a quick admonition to wipe from front to back and drink more is a slightly patronising mantra that does not disseminate current knowledge or address the situation intelligently.

 Contemporary molecular research has discovered, for example, ways in which the bladder reacts to bacterial infection.

-After this adhesion has occurred, the bladder employs defensive strategies to deal with infection.
+After this adhesion has occurred, the bladder employs defensive strategies to deal with an infection.
 Cells lining the bladder slough off, carrying attached bacteria with them.
-Within a few hours, about 90 per cent of the bacteria are removed and underlying bladder cells exposed.
+Within a few hours, about 90 percent of the bacteria are removed and underlying bladder cells exposed.

 Take a teaspoon of D-Mannose in a small glass of fruit juice or tea one hour before sex, and immediately afterwards.
 If you forget to take it before sex, you may wake up to find that you have an infection that causes you considerable discomfort until you can flush it away.
 You may need to take a few more drinks of D Mannose over the next 48hrs.